Above: Walking along the limestone rock formations at Hierve el Agua, Oaxaca, Mexico - MARCO BOTTIGELLI / GETTY IMAGES

 Hierve el Agua - Enrique Silva del Val / Adobe Stock

-We left Oaxaca City early in the morning to beat the crowds at Hierve el Agua, which translates to “boil the water.”
+We left the capital early in the morning to beat the crowds at Hierve el Agua, which translates to “boil the water.”
 Hierve is a mineral-rich clifftop spring that has transformed over the centuries into a series of otherworldly petrified waterfalls.
 On our excursion with a local guide, we walked below a nine-story formation of calcified springs streaked with color.
 At the end of the hike, we drank from a bubbling spring and swam in a cool natural pool carved into the rock, which had panoramic views of the valley below.
 The site is striking, but the drive to Hierve is long and bumpy.
 I’d only recommend this day trip to those who are keen on hiking and don’t mind swimming in the chilly water.

 Join Andrew Harper today to continue reading our exclusive content.